 You can support your ECS with a regular supplement of plant-based Phytocannabinoids which can be found in abundance in Hemp and Cannabis.
 Alternately, a healthy lifestyle that includes exercise, a balanced diet, drinking lots of water, exposure to the sun (not too much) and a regular pattern of sleep.

 This is why the ECS has an impact on so many well-being outcomes and can have a dramatic impact on your well-being.
 As we are all unique, the way in which cannabinoids interact with our bodies is different.
 So experience with CBD (and other Cannabinoids) may vary.

 Did you also know that our own bodies produce cannabinoids including our own version of THC (known as: Arachidonoylethanolamine, Anandamide or AEA) which gives you that feeling of euphoria after exercise!

-How the ECS was discovered
+How the ECS Was Discovered

 Homeostasis is when the body is in perfect balance; It works to keep our biological environment stable while the external environment fluctuates.
 For example your body starts to shiver and tries to keep itself warm when you step out into the cold.
 Homeostasis is the most important process our body does to ensure its survival.

-CB1 & CB2 receptors and more
+The CB1 & CB2 Receptors

 In very simple terms, there are 2 main parts of the ECS: the CB1 and the CB2.
 Both were found in the 1990’s.
 The CB1 receptors are part of your central nervous system which means brain function, nerves and spinal cord function.